Use Your Words

 Use Your Words is a party video game developed by Smiling Buddha Games and published by Screenwave Media.
-It was released for Windows, MacOS, PlayStation 4, Xbox One, and Wii U in April 2017, and for Switch in August 2017.
+It was released for Windows, macOS, PlayStation 4, Xbox One, and Wii U in April 2017, and for the Nintendo Switch in August 2017.

 Gameplay

 Use Your Words is a game for 3–6 players and is played similar to The Jackbox Party Pack in that players play on a browser with web-enabled devices.
 Four mini-games are played throughout a single game: